Marion Bartoli: 2018: Attempted comeback

 In December 2017, Bartoli announced her return to the professional tour, and she stated she hoped to be back for the Miami Open in March 2018.
 She also played Tie Break Tens in New York in March 2018, but lost in the first round to Serena Williams.

 In June 2018, after numerous delays and setbacks, Bartoli announced she would be unable to continue her comeback plans, as a result of ongoing and continual injuries.

 Coaching career

 In October 2019, Bartoli began coaching former French Open champion Jeļena Ostapenko at the tournament in Linz.
 Their partnership immediately bore fruit, as Ostapenko reached two finals in as many weeks, not having reached a tournament final since March 2018, winning the title at Luxembourg the following week.
+When Bartoli started working with Ostapenko, she was 76th in the WTA rankings, she helped her get back into the top 20.

-The partnership between Bartoli and Ostapenko was terminated during the suspension of the WTA Tour due to the COVID-19 pandemic, as a result of poor results at the start of 2020, and Bartoli's pregnancy.
-After giving birth, Bartoli began coaching Ostapenko again at Doha in February 2021.
+The partnership between Bartoli and Ostapenko was terminated during the suspension of the WTA Tour due to the COVID-19 pandemic, and Bartoli's pregnancy.
+After giving birth, Bartoli continued to be Ostapenko's part-time coach.